Troubleshooting HTTPS Capturing on macOS

 Test if Fiddler Everywhere is correctly configured to capture HTTPS traffic on macOS by executing a cURL command in the macOS terminal and checking the output in the terminal and inside Fiddler Everywhere:

-Open Fiddler Everywhere and ensure that it is configured to capture HTTPS traffic (The root certificate is installed and trusted and Settings > HTTPS > Capture HTTPS traffic is checked).
+Open Fiddler Everywhere and ensure that the root certificate is installed and trusted, and Settings > HTTPS > Capture HTTPS traffic is checked.

 Open a terminal and enter the following command: